 RESEARCH AREAS – Global modernism and contemporary visual culture.
 Specialization in 20th-century China: early development of a modernist concept, artistic control in the Cultural Revolution, dissident art and discursive interference in official spaces, evolution of contemporary exhibition spaces, introduction, growth and commercialization of the Chinese avant-garde in the global arena.

-Prior to teaching at the University of Hawai’i Liu taught courses in America, Asian, European art at Brigham Young University-Hawai’i, and curating a rotating exhibition for the Honolulu Museum of Art.
-He is responsible for translating the department’s Global Art History courses for summer sessions, the Honors Program, and digital distance learning environments..EDUCATION
+Prior to teaching at the University of Hawai’i, Liu taught courses in American, Asian, European art at Brigham Young University-Hawai’i, and curated a rotating exhibition for the Honolulu Museum of Art.
+He is responsible for translating the department’s Global Art History courses for summer sessions, the Honors Program, and digital distance learning environments.

 MA – University of Hawai’i at Manoa, (thesis: The Making of Unofficial Space: 1989 and the Definition of a Chinese Vanguard)